anevjes/AzureSearch.SharePointOnline/README.md

     - **MetadataStorageConnectionString** - set this to the full connection string to the General Purpose Storage account you setup as part of **step 1** above.

     - **EnvironmentConfig.ApiKey** - We use this key as another layer of authorization for the calls to the custom WebAPI from the indexer.
-You can set this to any value you like - we generate a GUID and set that valeu in here.
+You can set this to any value you like - we generate a GUID and set that value in here.
 Please make sure to save this value as you will need to supply this value inside **AzureSearch.SharePointOnline.Connector/appSettings.json** file later on.

-    - **EnvironmentConfig.MappingFile** - This is a index to sharepoint field mapping file location.
+    - **EnvironmentConfig.MappingFile** - This is a index to SharePoint field mapping file location.
 We have set this to be configurable incase you want to easily port the hosting of this WebAPI to a container.
 This generally points to physical path of where AzureSearch.SharepointOnline.Connector.CustomSkills project lives **/Mapping/metadatatoindexmapping.json**

     Now we are completed with the changes required inside *AzureSearch.SharepointOnline.Connector.CustomSkills/appSettings.json* time to update one more file inside AzureSearch.SharepointOnline.Connector.CustomSkills project.